 (iv) Matters to be resolved by the General Meeting of Shareholders that may be resolved by the Board of Directors a.
+Acquisition of treasury shares b.
+Exemption of liability of Board Directors and Audit & Supervisory Board Members

-Acquisition of treasury shares The Company's Articles of Incorporation provide that the Company may redeem its treasury shares by resolution of the Board of Directors through market transactions or other means pursuant to Article 165, Paragraph 2 of the Companies Act, in order to flexibly carry out its management policies including capital policy in response to changes in the business environment.
+The Company's Articles of Incorporation provide that the Company may redeem its treasury shares by resolution of the Board of Directors through market transactions or other means pursuant to Article 165, Paragraph 2 of the Companies Act, in order to flexibly carry out its management policies including capital policy in response to changes in the business environment.